waterbug/pangalactic.node/pangalactic/node/docs/user_guide.md

-define the mode in terms of the power levels of that subsystem's components, go to the **System Tree**, right-click on that subsystem, and select *"Remove from computed item modes"* -- that will immediately remove the subsystem's mode definition from the "computed" modes.
+define the mode in terms of the power levels of that subsystem's components, go to the **System Tree**, right-click on that subsystem, and select *"Remove from computed item modes"* -- that will immediately remove the subsystem's mode definition from the computed modes.

 ![Remove Subsystem Mode Definition](images/conops_remove_subsystem_mode_definition.png "Remove Subsystem Mode Definition")